 Capital Assets.
-The City of Oxford's investment in capital assets for its governmental and business-type activities as of June 30, 2016 amounts to \$9,246,139 (net of accumulated depreciation).
+The City of Oxford's investment in capital assets for its governmental and business-type activities as of June 30, 2017 amounts to \$9,314,204 (net of accumulated depreciation).
 This investment in capital assets includes land, infrastructure, buildings and improvements, equipment, furniture and vehicles, and construction in progress.

 The City continues to receive monies from the 2011 special purpose sales tax referendum.
 These funds are maintained, as required by Georgia law, in a separate 2011 SPLOST capital projects fund.
-As of June 30, 2016, the City has expended \$1,484,901 of these tax monies and other funding sources for water and sewer improvements.
+The City expends these tax monies and other funding sources for water and sewer improvements.